dddomin3/DSPi/README.md

 - -r48000 runs amSynth at 48000 sample rate

 Also included amsynthSettings, contents can go right into `~/` for midi mapping described in `./amSynthMIDIChart.csv` file.

+## **A:** Jenkins stuff

+Set up jenkins to bash.
+Get git plugin.
+Make new project based on this repo, pointing at Jenkinsfile.

 ## **i** Resources